 Going from message beliefs to state beliefs.
-To formally characterize the bridge from message beliefs to state beliefs, we assume that listeners enter the experiment with a normal prior about the state,
+We model listeners' state belief updates as a function of their beliefs about the level and reliability of the original forecast (i.e., their message beliefs).
+We assume that listeners enter the experiment with a normal prior about the state,